glenl/gearbox-docs/docs/working-notes.rst

 Here is an example of creating a gear that fits into a specific dimension using geometry nodes.
-We start with the TARGET shown as a rectanglulargrid that is 80mm square and we want to fit a 14-tooth spur gear onto it.
+We start with the TARGET shown as a rectanglular grid that is 80mm square and we want to fit a 14-tooth spur gear onto it.

 .. figure:: /images/eg-index_diameter_02.png